ereslibre/docker-wws-demo/article/article.md

 ## Introduction

 In this article, we will introduce Wasm Workers Server and we will describe how it empowers developers.
-We will introduce the Docker + Wasm feature that Docker Desktop integrates.
-You will understand what are the benefits of embracing this new technology, and you will be able to experiment with easy to run, practical examples.
+We will show you how you can swiftly start using Wasm Workers Server with Docker Desktop.
+You will understand what are the benefits of embracing this new technology, and you will be able to experiment with a few easy to run, practical examples.
+All code for this article can be found on the [docker-wws-demo repo](https://github.com/ereslibre/docker-wws-demo).

 ### Wasm Workers Server